ludwigw/IT8951-ePaper/PLAN.md

 - **LGPIO platform:** Requires `lgpio` development headers.
 - **GPIOD platform:** Requires `gpiod` development headers.

-## Recent Progress
+## Recent Progress (December 2024)

+- ✅ **CI/CD Pipeline:** GitHub Actions workflow with matrix builds for BCM, LGPIO, and GPIOD platforms.
+- ✅ **Platform Compatibility:** All three platforms now build and test successfully in CI.
+- ✅ **Build System Robustness:** Fixed duplicate object file warnings and improved platform separation.
+- ✅ **Code Quality:** Resolved all compiler warnings and platform-specific header conflicts.
+- ✅ **High-Level API:** Added `EPD_IT8951_DisplayBMP` function for one-call BMP image display.
+- ✅ **CLI Tool:** Enhanced `epdraw` command-line interface as the main entry point.
+- ✅ **Docker Support:** Added Dockerfile for Linux-based builds and testing.
+- ✅ **Documentation:** Updated Quick Start guide to recommend CLI tool usage.

-- All legacy files and the old `Raspberry/` tree have been removed from the repository.
+All legacy files and the old `Raspberry/` tree have been removed from the repository.
-- All new/renamed files, tests, and documentation are tracked and committed.
+All new/renamed files, tests, and documentation are tracked and committed.
-- The build system is robust, with unique object mapping and explicit rules.
+The build system is robust, with unique object mapping and explicit rules.
-- The test suite and all examples are included and tracked.
+The test suite and all examples are included and tracked.
-- `.DS_Store` and other unnecessary files are ignored.
-- The repository is clean and ready for push, release, or further development.
+The repository is clean and ready for release or further development.

 ---